bw-tech/NER-Social-Media-Data/README.markdown

 ## Future Steps:
 Given more time, I would have liked to utilize differnent types of transformer models.
 For instance, RoBERTa-large could potentially bring in better results.

+## Special Thanks:
+Thank you to Yoav Artzi for all the help with NLP tasks!

 ## Citations:

 https://huggingface.co/transformers/model_doc/bert.html#bertfortokenclassification